beamer-bridge/beamer/docs/source/whitepaper.rst

 +++++++++++++++++++++++++++

 In the game theoretic case, rightful claims will not be contested.
-After `claim period`, Bob can withdraw his stake, the tokens locked and the LP fee paid by Alice.
+After `claim period`, Bob can withdraw his stake, the tokens locked, and the LP fee paid by Alice.

 .. mermaid::
     :caption: `Unchallenged Claim`